anishnath/manic/CAPABILITIES.md

    `wasm-pack` (~190 KB), plus a throwaway HTML/JS harness in `web/` (see `web/README.md`).
 The real editor UI is a separate, later design.

-All service logic is unit-tested natively (31 `manic-lang` tests) and verified end-to-end through the compiled WASM.
+All service logic is unit-tested natively and verified end-to-end through the compiled WASM.
 What follows is the design rationale.

 ### Approach — compile the Rust front-end to WASM (single source of truth)

-**Do not re-port the parser to JavaScript.** A hand-written JS parser would drift from the Rust engine, and the whole point is that what the editor validates is *exactly* what renders.
-Instead compile the existing Rust lexer / parser / expander to `wasm32-unknown-unknown` and expose a thin JS/TS API.
+The parser is intentionally not re-ported to JavaScript.
+A hand-written JS parser would drift from the Rust engine, and the whole point is that what the editor validates is *exactly* what renders.
+The existing Rust lexer/parser/expander compiles to `wasm32-unknown-unknown` and exposes a thin JS/TS API.
 One grammar, one lexer, one set of diagnostics — no divergence, and new builtins light up in the editor the moment they're added to the engine.

-### Prerequisite refactor — a macroquad-free `lang-core`
+### Architecture — a macroquad-free `lang-core`

-The renderer pulls in macroquad (graphics), which shouldn't compile into a headless parser.
-Split the pure front-end into a crate/feature with no macroquad
+The renderer pulls in macroquad (graphics), which does not belong in a headless parser.
+The pure front-end is split into a crate/feature with no macroquad
 dependency:
 - **in**: `lexer`, `parser`, `ast`, the **`expand`** pass of `lower` (`let`/`for`/`if`/`def`/reductions/interpolation — pure arithmetic over the